The Big Green Sucker - This cloth really sucks.

 Date Posted:24 November 2016

 For years, we’ve wanted to have a microfibre drying towel in our range, but we were never able to find the right towel that satisfied our deeper wants and needs.
-So we set about creating our own version, based on the criteria of being easy to use, a decent size, huge GSM/super absorbent, long lasting and most importantly, be very plush to minimise the chance of grit and grime induced swirls and scratches from ever occuring.
+So we set about creating our own version, based on the criteria of being easy to use, a decent size, huge GSM/super absorbent, long lasting and most importantly, be very plush to minimise the chance of grit and grime induced swirls and scratches from ever occurring.
 What we ended up with is something we are very proud of, which we named The Big Green Sucker.

-The Big Green Sucker is a perfect 40 x 70cm in size with a huge surface area for water to reside in, but also a large contact area as you run over your car.
-As it's so absorbant you can pretty much do a whole regular sized car without wringing it out.
+The Big Green Sucker is a perfect 40cm x 70cm in size with a huge surface area for water to reside in, but also a large contact area as you run over your car.
+As it's so absorbant, you can pretty much do a whole regular sized car without wringing it out.
 I can tell you that these attributes make drying a hell of a lot quicker!!
-It's final size came from much trial and error, as we found there is such a thing as having too much towel.
+Its final size came from much trial and error, as we found there is such a thing as having too much towel.
 With this final size not being too difficult to handle around the car.

 Why does it suck so much?